FDA approved for more than 25 years

 Your first course of action should be to meet with a healthcare provider for a proper diagnosis.
 If they confirm that you have an iron deficiency, the next step is to discuss your treatment options.

 • Taking an iron supplement.
-Your healthcare provider might suggest an iron supplement to boost your iron intake.
-But be warned that while most people can take iron supplements without issues, others develop side effects such as nausea, constipation and vomiting.
+Your provider might suggest an iron supplement to boost your iron intake.
+But be warned that while most people can take iron supplements without issues, others develop side effects such as nausea, constipation, and vomiting.
+And more is not always better — high-dose supplemental iron can become dangerous, so it’s critical to follow your provider’s directions.

 • Receiving iron injections.
 If you can’t consume iron supplements orally, you may need iron injections.
 These are delivered into a muscle or a vein, rapidly increasing your iron levels.

 • Eating a balanced diet.
-Try to eat a decent amount of iron-rich foods like fish, red meat, poultry, lentils, whole-grain bread, certain cereals, leafy green vegetables and dried fruits like prunes, raisins and apricots.
+Try to eat a decent amount of iron-rich foods like fish, red meat, poultry, lentils, whole-grain bread, iron-fortified cereals, leafy green vegetables, and dried fruits like prunes, raisins, and apricots.

 A quick word of caution: Iron supplements may be available over the counter, but you still shouldn’t take them randomly.
 If your iron levels are normal, taking iron supplements can actually cause iron poisoning.
 That’s why it’s important to seek medical advice before taking any supplements.